 DIRECTIONS

-Pour the tomato vodka, V-8 juice and the dash of hot sauce into a cocktail shaker with ice cubes and shake until well chilled.
+Pour the ingredients into a cocktail shaker with ice cubes and shake until well chilled.

 It's a really fun, fresh and healthy martini that might even save you from having to serve up canapes.